uswds/uswds-site/pages/documentation/migration-V3.md

 {:.border-top-2px.border-base-lighter.padding-top-1}
 Unlike `@import`, which makes Sass members (tokens, variables, mixins, functions, or placeholders) available globally, `@use` only reveals Sass members to the stylesheet that loads them.

-Accommodating this is relatively straightforward for USWDS 3.0 Sass: For any project stylesheet that uses USWDS members (that's probably most, if not all, of them!), add the following line at the top of the file:
+Accommodating this is relatively straightforward for USWDS 3.0: For any project stylesheet that uses USWDS members (that's probably most, if not all, of them!), you'll need to load `uswds-core` at the top of your stylesheet.
+You will also need check to see if you have non-USWDS modules in your stylesheet, and load those as well.
+Here is how to do it:

+1. **Load "uswds-core" at the top of any stylesheet that uses USWDS members.**
+    ```scss
+    /* custom stylesheet */
-`@use "uswds-core" as *;`
+    @use "uswds-core" as *;
+    ```

     In USWDS 3.0, `uswds-core` is the name of the package (or "module" in Sass terminology) that contains all the members used in USWDS Sass.
+Loading this package makes all of these members available to your stylesheet.

+    A note about namespacing:

+    By default, Sass members brought in via `@use` are namespaced using the basename of the file url.
+For example, if we were to use the the default load pattern `@use "uswds-color`, our `color()` function would need to be called with `uswds-core.color()`.

-We'll `use` it `as *` to indicate that we don't want any custom namespacing attached to USWDS members.
-For example, we want to use the `color()` function instead of the `uswds-core.color()` function.
+    In this step, we add `as *` to our `@use` statement to indicate that we don't want any namespacing attached to USWDS members.
+This enables us to use the same member references without the `uswds-core` prefix that we used with the older `@import` syntax.
+For more information on controlling namespacing, please check out the [Sass documentation on namespacing](https://sass-lang.com/documentation/at-rules/use#choosing-a-namespace).

-If your project uses members defined outside of USWDS, you'll need to include these as well via `@use` at the top of the document.
-This includes Sass-specific functions.
-If your project uses any of Sass's built-in functions, see [https://sass-lang.com/documentation/modules](https://sass-lang.com/documentation/modules) for more information.
+2. **Check to see if your project uses members defined outside of USWDS.** If it does, you'll need to include these as well via `@use` at the top of the document.
+This includes [Sass' built-in modules](https://sass-lang.com/documentation/modules).

+   As an example, your stylesheet might contain the following lines at the top:

+    ```scss
+    /* custom stylesheet */
+    @use "sass:math";
+    @use "sass:list";
+    @use "sass:color";
+    @use "uswds-core" as *;
+    ```

-Once each of your custom Sass files include the `@use "uswds-core" as *;` line at the top, you should be done!
+Once each of your custom Sass files includes the required modules at the top, you should be done!

 Recompile your Sass and check for errors.